-Greg Blake Miller, Ph.D., CPLC
+Greg Blake Miller, Ph.D.

-Olympian Creative Education is led by award-winning editor, author and teacher Greg Blake Miller.
+Olympian Creative is led by award-winning author, editor and teacher Greg Blake Miller.
 Over the past two decades, Dr. Miller has helped hundreds of students master the arts of storytelling and critical thinking in his writing and communication courses at the University of Oregon and the University of Nevada, Las Vegas, where he currently serves as an assistant professor of narrative media at the Hank Greenspun School of Journalism and Media Studies.
 At UNLV, Dr. Miller created the Storytelling Workshop and the online journal Rebelfolio; his students have gone on to careers and graduate studies in television, journalism, film, literature and law.

 From 2010-2014, Dr. Miller edited the innovative city magazine Vegas Seven, helping to build the publication on multiple platforms and lead it to 95 state and regional honors in its first four years.
 Miller was named Nevada’s Outstanding Journalist in 2011, and in 2014 Seven won the state’s General Excellence Award.

 Dr. Miller has also worked with renowned theatrical directors Franco Dragone and Pavel Brun (Le Réve, Celine Dion’s A New Day) and with film director Kerry Candaele, serving as a writer and producer for Candaele’s critically acclaimed 2013 documentary Following the Ninth: In the Footsteps of Beethoven’s Final Symphony.
 He is now producing Part II of Candaele’s Beethoven trilogy, Love & Justice: In the Footsteps of Beethoven’s Rebel Opera.